MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/security-copilot-in-microsoft-365-defender.md

 search.appverid:
   - MOE150
   - MET150
-ms.date: 03/01/2024
+ms.date: 04/01/2024
 ---

-# Microsoft Copilot for Security in Microsoft Defender XDR
+# Microsoft Copilot for Security in Microsoft Defender

 [!INCLUDE [Microsoft Defender XDR rebranding](../includes/microsoft-defender.md)]

 **Applies to:**

+- Microsoft Defender
 - Microsoft Defender XDR

 [Microsoft Copilot for Security](/security-copilot/microsoft-security-copilot) is a platform that brings together the power of AI and human expertise to help security teams respond to attacks faster and more effectively.
-Copilot for Security is embedded in Microsoft Defender XDR to enable security teams to efficiently summarize incidents, analyze scripts and codes, analyze files, summarize device information, use guided responses to resolve incidents, generate KQL queries, create incident reports.
+Copilot for Security is embedded in Microsoft Defender to enable security teams to efficiently summarize incidents, analyze scripts and codes, analyze files, summarize device information, use guided responses to resolve incidents, generate KQL queries, create incident reports.

-This article provides an overview for users of the Copilot for Security embedded experience in Microsoft Defender XDR, including steps to access, key capabilities, and links to the details of these capabilities.
+This article provides an overview for users of the Copilot for Security embedded experience in Microsoft Defender, including steps to access, key capabilities, and links to the details of these capabilities.

 <a name='access-security-copilot-in-microsoft-365-defender'></a>

-## Access Copilot for Security in Microsoft Defender XDR
+## Access Copilot for Security in Microsoft Defender

 To ensure that you have access to Copilot for Security, see the [Copilot for Security purchase and licensing information](/security-copilot/faq-security-copilot).
-Once you have access to Copilot for Security, the key capabilities discussed below become accessible in the Microsoft Defender XDR portal.
+Once you have access to Copilot for Security, the key capabilities discussed below become accessible in Microsoft Defender.

 ## Key features

-Copilot for Security in Microsoft Defender XDR enables security teams to tackle attack investigations in a timely manner with ease and precision.
-Bringing AI to Microsoft Defender XDR allows teams to understand attacks immediately, promptly assess and apply appropriate mitigation to stop and contain attacks, quickly analyze complex files and scripts, and hunt for threats with ease.
+Copilot in Defender enables security teams to tackle attack investigations in a timely manner with ease and precision.
+Bringing AI to Microsoft Defender allows teams to understand attacks immediately, promptly assess and apply appropriate mitigation to stop and contain attacks, quickly analyze complex files and scripts, and hunt for threats with ease.

 ### Summarize incidents quickly